home-assistant/home-assistant.io/source/_integrations/zeversolar.markdown

 ---
 title: Zeversolar Local.
-description: Get solar data from your Zeversolar invertor using the local API.
+description: Get solar data from your Zeversolar inverter using the local API.
 ha_category:
   - Sensor
   - Energy